Analysis and Modelling of Road-User Behaviour

 Letter of recommendation (optional)

-Supervisor approval (only for PhD students from Chalmers)
+Supervisor approval (only for PhD students from Chalmers only)

 Road crashes are a global concern: the World Health Organization estimates that approximately 1.3 million road fatalities occur worldwide every year—and road crashes are currently the leading cause of death for people aged 5–29 years.
 Further, unprotected road users (e.g., pedestrians and cyclists) are overrepresented in crash statistics.
 The current situation calls for more research investigating road-user behaviour, to support the design of active safety systems and driving automation systems that may help improve safety.
 With the aim to enhance knowledge on this topic, on successful completion of this school, graduates should be able to: